urban-sustainability-lab-zurich/stance-llm/README.md

 ## Get started

-Load an LLM - here for example, we might use [Disco LM German 7b v1](https://huggingface.co/DiscoResearch/DiscoLM_German_7b_v1).
+Load an LLM - for example, we might use [Disco LM German 7b v1](https://huggingface.co/DiscoResearch/DiscoLM_German_7b_v1).

 > ⚠️ This downloads a number of large files and you'll probably need a GPU and set up your system to utilize it